Peter Buchman

 Peter Buchman (born July 13, 1967) is an American screenwriter.
 His writing credits include the screenplays for Jurassic Park III.

-In 2001, Buchman and Christopher McQuarrie wrote a screenplay for a biopic of Alexander the Great that was to star Leonardo DiCaprio and be directed by Martin Scorsese to direct, however, the project did not materialise.
+In 2001, Buchman and Christopher McQuarrie wrote a screenplay for a biopic of Alexander the Great that was to star Leonardo DiCaprio and be directed by Martin Scorsese, however, the project did not materialise.
 In 2003, he was working on a TV series about the Kennedy family.